mezmo/terraform-provider-mezmo/docs/resources/threshold_alert.md

 - `group_by` (List of String) When aggregating, group events based on matching values from each of these field paths.
 Supports nesting via dot-notation.
 This value is optional for Metric event types, and SHOULD be used for Log event types.
 - `script` (String) A custom JavaScript function that will control the aggregation.
 At the time of flushing, this aggregation will become the emitted event.
 This script is required when choosing a `custom` operation.
 - `severity` (String) The severity level of the alert.
 - `style` (String) Configuration for how the alert message will be constructed.
+For `static`, exact strings will be used.
+For `template`, the alert subjec and body will allow for placeholders to substitute values from the event.
 - `window_duration_minutes` (Number) The duration of the aggregation window in minutes.
 - `window_type` (String) Sliding windows can overlap, whereas tumbling windows are disjoint.
 For example, a tumbling window has a fixed time span and any events that fall within the "window duration" will be used in the aggregate.
 In a sliding window, the aggregation occurs every "window duration" seconds after an event is encountered.